Top 20 Richest Countries in Africa

 19. Ghana

-A colorful boat floats in the water in front of some palm trees in Ada, Ghana.
+A colorful boat on the shore with a backdrop of palm trees, located in Ada, Ghana.

 Ada, Ghana